Analyzing Protests

 30 minutes at any point during the day

-Short pre-recorded videos plus some exercises writing about ongoing protests and predicting future protests.
+Short pre-recorded videos plus exercises writing about ongoing protests and predicting future protests.

 • Ongoing discussion online